 Other Ways to Earn Choice Points

 A cheaper way to build your stash of Choice Privilege points is with the Choice Privileges® Visa Signature® Card.
-This no-annual-fee card is currently offering a welcome bonus of up to 75,000 Choice Privilege points after spending $1,000 on purchases in the first 90 days.
-Plus earn 25,000 additional bonus points after spending $2,000 on purchases in the first 180 days.
+This no-annual-fee card is currently offering a welcome bonus of 32,000 Choice Privilege points after spending $1,000 on purchases in the first 90 days..
 It also offers 5X bonus points on Choice purchases as well as 2X bonus points everywhere else.

-Choice tends to rotate between two types of buy point promotions: one offering 40% bonus points and one offering a 30% discount.
-Unfortunately, this promotion falls short of either of these.
-Still, if you can score a high-value redemption this spring or summer, it can certainly make sense to buy Choice points at 0.76¢ per point.
+Choice tends to rotate between two types of buy point promotions, with the best being these: one offering 40% bonus points and one offering a 30% discount.
+So, this promotion falls short of the best offers.
+However, if you can score a high-value redemption this summer, it can certainly make sense to buy Choice points at 0.77¢ per point.

 With that said, it still bears repeating that buying points probably won't make sense for most people.
 Make sure you have a great redemption in mind before you consider making a purchase.